cjdbarlow/bedside-notebook/anaesthesia/obs/cardiac.md

 ##Management
-Principles of management:
+Preparation:
+* Multidisciplinary approach
+* Tertiary centre
+* Adult ICU available
+* Invasive monitoring required
 * Optimise underlying cardiac disease
 Manage the lesion.
 	* Note prognosis is often worse due to the higher CO demand
 * Echocardiography for any pregnant patient with new or changing symptoms
 * If requiring surgery, delivery should be considered after 28 weeks

 Delivery:
-* Vaginal deliver preferred in:
+* Vaginal delivery preferred in:
 	* Severe hypertension
 	Aim for a "stress free" labour.
 		* Early epidural is recommended
 		Beware the fixed cardiac-output state.
+* Vaginal delivery **not** preferred in:
+	* Aortic dissection
+	* Marfans syndrome with severe aortic root dilatation
 * Caesarian delivery considered in:
 	* Aortic dilation >45mm
 	* Severe AS